I think you’ll agree with me when I say: Finding the best laser level isn’t easy.

 Looking at the receiver, and one thing which you’d find unique is that it has two LCD screens.
 While one of those LCDs is on the front, the other is on the rear of the model.
 The transmitter, meanwhile, shows its utility for outdoor applications with its IP66 rating.

 In addition, an automatic height alert feature is also provided on the receiver.
 As suggested by its very name, this feature will let you know when the receiver and the transmitter aren’t at the same height.
 Then comes the slope matching feature which extends custom grades of this unit across long distances.

 Finally, even though we’d have liked this unit to support rechargeable batteries, the fact that even its disposable batteries can provide a runtime of more than 100 hours means we’ll have to make do with them.

 - Quick setup thanks to a self-leveling feature

 - Automatically shuts off after inactivity of 30 minutes

 - Dual LCD displays; one on the rear and one on the front

 *Sometimes, this product goes out of stock.
 So, check back after 24 hours, at least.

-In contrast to most other levels in this review – which come standalone – the GRL400HCK comes in a kit.
-That means that while you’ll be paying more up front, you’ll also be getting more items in return.
+In contrast to most other levels in this review – which come standalone – the GRL900 comes in a kit.
+That means that while you’ll be paying more initially, you won’t find yourself buying additional products to complete different measuring tasks

 Its leveling system, meanwhile, features a patented dual-laser system for both horizontal and vertical leveling.
 You can use both the vertical and horizontal beams simultaneously for better accuracy.
 What’s more, you can control everything by a remote which has a range of around 500 feet.